openharmony/docs/en/application-dev/ui/js-ui-framework-overview.md

 -   [Basic Capabilities](#section1393616301083)
 -   [Overall Structure](#section105231413161115)

-The JS UI framework allows you to develop cross-device applications with high performance.
-It supports  web-development-like  paradigm and polymorphic UIs.
+The OpenHarmony JS UI framework provides basic, container, and canvas UI components and standard CSS animation capabilities.
+It supports the web-development-like programming paradigm.

-It is considered best practice to master the following knowledge before using this document:

--   HTML5
--   CSS
--   JavaScript

 ## Basic Capabilities<a name="section1393616301083"></a>